ckesc/mapsme_map_gen_container/README.md

 Replace `release-76` with actual branch (tag in docker terminology)
 Replace `Russia_Moscow.osm.pbf` with your pbf file.
 File should be in current directory.
 Absolute path won't work here.

-After ~hour you got ready to use mwm file
+After ~hour you got ready to use mwm file.
 In current directory will be created temporary files.

-You can place it into you phone instead of curren map file.
+You can place result files into your phone instead of curren map file.
+[See how](#how-to-upload-mwm-to-device)
-## Note:
+### Note:
 - Routing between 2 maps won't work if your pbf borders doesn't match borders in https://github.com/mapsme/omim/tree/master/data/borders

 # make_maps